loveplay1983/git_how_to/README.md

   * if `git pull` has failed and showing `no tracking information` then `git branch --set-upstream-to <branch name> origin/<branch name>`

 G. rebase
+  __rebase can modify the git log result which provides better readability__